Pylons/pyramid/docs/narr/vhosting.rst

 graph that should behave as the "root" model.
-As a result, the traversal machinery will respect this value during traversal (prepending it to the PATH_INFO before traversal starts), and the :func:`repoze.bfg.url.model_url` API will generate the "correct" virtually-rooted URLs.
+As a result, the traversal machinery will respect this value during traversal (prepending it to the PATH_INFO before traversal starts), and the :func:`pyramid.url.model_url` API will generate the "correct" virtually-rooted URLs.

 An example of an Apache ``mod_proxy`` configuration that will host the